wp-plugins/flyzoo/readme.txt

 = Is that a free live chat? =

-Currently we don't offer free live chat plans, anyway our subscriptions are very affordable.
+Currently we don't offer free live chat plans, anyway our subscriptions - starting as low as $2.9/m - are very affordable!

-Get your chat now, starting **as low as $1.9/month** for the yearly subscription!

-Try Flyzoo Chat free for 14 days (no credit card required).
-Save up to 33% with the yearly subscriptions and upgrade, downgrade or cancel your subscription at any time.
+Try it free for 14 days (no credit card required).
+Save up to 33% with the yearly plans and upgrade, downgrade or cancel your subscription at any time.

 = I need more time to test the chat, can you extend my trial period? =